 We must admit, Spanish is a sexy language.
 It sounds exotic, it has a melody.
 It is definitely a beautiful language!
-And to celebrate this, I compiled this list of beautiful Spanish words.
+And to celebrate this, I compiled this list of beautiful Spanish words and their meaning.

 Although it is not my first language, it is super similar to my mother tongue, Portuguese.
 I started learning Spanish when I was still a kid, and if you know any of these two languages, it is super easy to learn the other.

-Spanish is a great option if you are looking for a new language to learn, and if you are a traveler like me, there are 22 countries to visit in the world that has Spanish as its official language.
+Spanish is a great option if you are looking for a new language to learn, and if you are a traveler like me, there are 22 countries to visit in the world that has Spanish as their official language.

 It is also important to note that each country has its own accents and expressions, so maybe one of the words listed below is used more in one country than the other or is specifically from a region.

-If you are considering starting learning Spanish, check these top tips to learn a new language.
+If you are considering starting to learn Spanish, check out these top tips to learn a new language.

-There are many other pretty words in Spanish, of course, but for the purpose of this list, I have chosen my favorite ones, some are just words, others are expressions.
-If you know other beautiful Spanish words, or you have a favorite word, leave a comment below!
+There are many other pretty words in Spanish, of course, but for the purpose of this list, I have chosen my favorite ones, some are just words, and others are expressions.
+If you know other pretty Spanish words, or you have a favorite word, leave a comment below!

 So let’s cut the chitchat and go straight to the list of the most beautiful Spanish words.